15 Best Places to Live in Nevada

 Spring Valley

 Spring Valley is a neighbourhood situated in the south-west corner of Las Vegas city.
-This urban neighbourhood is home to Nevada’s most diverse group of residents, a population of 186,000 people.
+This urban neighbourhood is home to Nevada’s most diverse group of residents, a population of over one hundred and eighty-six thousand residents.

 Being a suburb of Las Vegas you can forgive that the cost of rent is above the national average.
-That said, at $1,050 a month, on average, it is a reasonable price to pay given the proximity to wondrous Las Vegas and the job opportunities that it brings.
+That said, at over $1,000 a month, on average, it is a reasonable price to pay given the proximity to wondrous Las Vegas and the job opportunities that it brings.

 Local people are quick to exclaim about how great of a neighbourhood Spring Valley is to live in.
 It seems they are welcoming of development in the area and comment that the suburb has a promising future.